-11 November 2025 at the Edgbaston Park Hotel and Conference Centre
+Tuesday 10 November 2026 at Edgbaston Park Hotel and Conference Centre, Birmingham

 Hear from some of today's leading educational thinkers